top of page

 Butler's Lives of the Saints

-Rev. Alban Butler's famous Lives of the Saints, a summary of the Acta Sanctorum, comes in several different versions: a complete 12-volume set broken up by month, an abridged 1-volume work and an additional 1-volume Pictoral Lives edited by John Gilmary Shea.
+Rev. Alban Butler's famous Lives of the Saints, a summary of the Acta Sanctorum, comes in several different versions: a complete 12-volume set broken up by month, abridged 4-volume or 1-volume works, and an additional 1-volume Pictorial Lives edited by John Gilmary Shea.

 The Liturgical Year